matildagaddi/power-outage-attacks/README.md

 - U.S.\_STATE one-hot-encoded
 and kept the NERC.REGION and CLIMATE.REGION features

-We added these features because they help describe the demographic of place the outage occured, and they include information we would have before knowing if an outage was definitely caused by an intentional attack.
+We added these features because they help describe unique demographic and economic characteristics of the place the outage occured, and they include information we would have before knowing if an outage was definitely caused by an intentional attack.
+We believe these features improved the performance of the model because they cover a wider range of information about the cirumstances in which the outage took place and it is reasonable to see a relationship between suseptibility of attacks and whether the inhabitants or foreigners of the location are more likely to attack.
+This model includes 3 nominal features, and 8 quantitative features.

-We used gridsearch to find optimal hyperparameters for our model, which were 16 for the maximum depth of the decision trees, and 2 for the minumum sample split.
+We used gridsearch with GridSearchCV from sklearn to find optimal hyperparameters for our model, which were found to be 16 for the maximum depth of the decision trees, and 2 for the minumum sample split.
+The RandomForestClassifier model was chosen due to its higher accuracy compared to other classifiers and that it is an ensemble model of many decision trees.

-The accuracy of this model is 87.76%, but more importantly it's F1 score is 0.791 which are both great improvements from the baseline.
+The accuracy of this model is 87.76%, but more importantly it's F1 score is 0.791 which are both great improvements from the baseline (12.5% and 0.299 increases respectively).

 ---

 ## Fairness Testing
 We tested whether the model performs fairly on outages that occured in places with low vs high population (above and below 8769252 inhabitants, the median population in our dataset).
 Our evaluation metric was accuracy.

-Null Hypothesis: The model has the same F1 score on cases with low populations and high populations.
+Null Hypothesis: Our model is fair.
+The model has roughly the same F1 score on cases with low populations and high populations.
+Any differences are due to random chance.

-Alternative Hypothesis: The model has different F1 score on cases with low populations and high populations.
+Alternative Hypothesis: Our model is unfair.
+The model has different F1 score on cases with low populations and high populations.

 The test statistic we used for a permutation test was the absolute value of low population accuracy - high population accuracy.